UWPRG/MOLSIM-2020/W3/README.md

 ith your name in the title to github using a pull request

 ```
 1.)
-Conduct a geometry optimization for methane using the following levels of theory:i.
+Conduct a geometry optimization for methane using the following levels of theory:

+i.
 HF/STO3G
 ii.
 HF/3-21G*
 iii.
 HF/3-21G**
 iv.
 B3LYP/3-21G*